dzangfan/resyma/README.md

 ## Define your DSL

-Define a new DSL by define a subclass of `Resyma::Language`.
+Define a new DSL by defining a subclass of `Resyma::Language`.

 ```ruby
 class MyLang << Resyma::Language